 North Dakota.
 Bill drafted the legislation and designed the legislative strategy that led to the enactment of the North Dakota Publicly Traded Corporations Act, which is the first state corporation law in the United States to address all of the major issues of corporate governance that are of concern to institutional investors.

 Benefit Corporations.
-Bill drafted the statutes that have been enacted in California, Hawaii, Maryland, New Jersey, New York, Vermont, and Virginia authorizing the organization of benefit corporations, which is a new form of business corporation that has as one of its corporate purposes creating positive benefits for society and the environment.
+Bill drafted the model legislation authorizing the organization of benefit corporations, a new form of business corporation that has as one of its corporate purposes creating positive benefits for society and the environment.
+Bill's legislation has been the basis for statutes enacted in 28 jurisdictions including California, Illinois, New Jersey, New York, and Pennsylvania.

 Model and Uniform Acts.
 Bill is the reporter for a special committee of the ABA Business Law Section, that prepared the Third Edition of the Model Nonprofit Corporation Act, which was issued in 2009.
 He was the ABA reporter for a joint project of the ABA and the National Conference of Commissioners on Uniform State Laws that drafted the Model Entity Transactions Act, which permits mergers between differing forms of entities and the conversion of an entity from one form of organization to another.
 He was also the reporter for the NCCUSL drafting committee that prepared the Model Registered Agents Act.
 Bill is a Pennsylvania commissioner to NCCUSL and has participated in the drafting of the Uniform Statutory Trust Act and the revised Uniform Limited Liability Company Act.
 He was formerly an appointed member of the Committee on Corporate Laws of the Business Law Section of the American Bar Association which is responsible for updating the Model Business Corporation Act, and he now serves as a special consultant to the committee.
 He is the vice-chair of the NCCUSL drafting committee that is preparing the Uniform Business Organizations Code.